 Migraine is a devastating but fascinating neurological condition with a compelling story to tell.
 Alice in Wonderland, Thomas Jefferson, Sigmund Freud, and Joan Didion all figure into its colorful history.

 Our film takes a look at the entertaining details, and the big questions too — like the source and management of illness, the economic cost of human disability, and the nature of pain and suffering — while shining a spotlight on the frontiers of neuroscience and the exploration of the brain.

-Most importantly, you will hear courageous and wondrous stories directly from migraineurs.
+Most importantly, you hear courageous and wondrous stories directly from migraineurs.
 Visit the film's website to learn how you can now bring this film directly to your community.

 Susanna is an award-winning filmmaker who has worked professionally for over thirty years making documentary and narrative shorts and features, and written and directed for television.
 Her films have shown on TV, in theaters, museums, and in numerous film festivals including Venice and Tokyo.
 She has worked with a range of film artists including Sidney Lumet, Ken Russell, Jonathan Demme, Harvey Keitel, and Andie MacDowell, to name a few.

 Jacki has been producing and directing fim in documentary and hybrid forms for over thirty years.
 The Sundance Special Jury Prize, SXSW Best Documentary Film Award, and Guggenheim Fellowship are just a few of the honors she has received.
 Her work has appeared in festivals and been broadcast worldwide.
 Reviews have appeared in New York Times, Variety, Los Angeles Times, Boston Herald and Film Comment to name just a few major U.S. publications.
 Some prior films include Vietnam: The Secret Agent and Letters Not About Love.